dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb-and-httpmonitor/Readme.md

  - Tag `app` : and catch the **app** in `[app.env] DomainName`
  - Tag `env` : and catch the **env** in `[app.env] DomainName`

-Default configuration for http monitor : Public Location = `Paris` and `Marseille` and Frequence = 5 min, for application Session Replay : `ReplayPerc`= 10 %.
+Default configuration for http monitor : Public Location = `Paris` and `Marseille` and Frequence = 5 min.
+Default configuration for application Session Replay : `ReplayPerc`= 10 %.

 - export variables